TheodoreChiYu/unsupervised_denoising_score_function/README.md

 * models: the whole model for the task
 * networks: neural networks
 * playgrounds: configuration for each experiment
-* slurm_jobs: files of job submitted to slurm system
 * tools: basic tools for this project
 * utils: basic helper functions
 * utils_dsf: helper functions and other important components for models